Menu Close

 Based on this evidence, researchers at Rush University in Chicago devised the MIND (Mediterranean-DASH Intervention for Neurodegenerative Delay) diet – a combination of the Mediterranean diet, often dubbed the healthiest in the world, and the DASH diet, designed to help combat high blood pressure.

-Think lots of fruit and veg, wholegrains, beans, pulses, oily fish and cooking from scratch as much as possible.
+Think of lots of fruit and veg, wholegrains, beans, pulses, oily fish and cooking from scratch as much as possible.

 Ditching added salt and keeping animal fats, red meat, processed and ‘fast food’ and sweet treats to a minimal and sensible level.